Anne Gwynne: Career

 Gwynne was a television pioneer, appearing in TV's first filmed series, Public Prosecutor (1947–48); she was a member of the regular cast, playing Pat Kelly, the district attorney's secretary.

 Personal life

 Gwynne married Max M. Gilford in 1945.
 The couple had two children: Gregory, a recording artist on Dunhill Records; and Gwynne, an actress.
 Gwynne Gilford and her husband, actor Robert Pine, have two children, actors Katherine and Chris Pine.

-Gwynne was a Democrat and endorsed Adlai Stevenson for president in the 1952 presidential election.

 Death

-Anne Gwynne died March 31, 2003, of a stroke following surgery at the Motion Picture Country Hospital in Woodland Hills, California.
+Gwynne died March 31, 2003, of a stroke following surgery at the Motion Picture Country Hospital in Woodland Hills, California.
 She was cremated, and her ashes were scattered at sea.